 Within the Advanced Settings of the Flatten tool, there is an option called Origin.
 Origin sets the position of the Gizmo.
 In practice, you can use it to set a point from which the object will flatten.
 You can choose the point of Origin from the options available in the drop-down list.

 Manual gizmo position

-And that’s all there is to the Flatten feature.
-After reading this article, you should know the basics of the Flatten tool and how to use it, know about its different applications and how to use and customize its advanced settings.
+And that’s about it for the Flatten.
+After reading this article, you should know the basics of the Flatten tool and how to use it, know about its different applications and how to implement and customize its advanced settings.
 Of course, the graphics shown here were just examples, and using this tool on other shapes will give you slightly different effects, but its underlying principles will always stay the same.

 That's all I have for you today.
 I wish you success in your future projects.
 See you, and stay tuned for more content to come!